Amazingren/CrossMLP/README.md

 ## Acknowledgments
-This source code borrows heavily from Pix2pix and SelectionGAN.
+This source code borrows heavily from [SelectionGAN](https://github.com/Ha0Tang/SelectionGAN).
 We also thank the authors X-Fork & X-Seq for providing the evaluation codes.
 This work was supported by the EU H2020 AI4Media No.951911project and by the PRIN project PREVUE.